-Expenses directly related to your research project including travel; accommodation; ground transportation; meals or per diems; admissions or access fees for museums, libraries, archives and special collections; photocopying or printing of archival material; translation, transcription or research services; or other costs essential to conducting the inquiry.
+Expenses directly related to your research project including travel; accommodation; ground transportation; meals or per diems; admissions or access fees for museums, libraries, archives and special collections; photocopying or printing of archival material; translation, transcription or research services; or other costs essential to conducting the inquiry, such as purchase of essential books unavailable through interlibrary loan.
 You may claim subsistence support up to a maximum of \$2,000 per month to cover living expenses while working full-time on your project.
 If you plan to undertake the research part-time, prorate the subsistence amount accordingly.
 If your grant term is less than one month, you may claim up to \$100 living allowance per day.